Changissnz/nu_merchant_principal/README.md

 pertaining variable, $x_0$.
 So the group does not have any production that requires an active $x_0$.

-A class of deception, from one to another, is termed
-<ins>ephemeral deception</ins>.
+A class of deception, committed from one to another, is termed <ins>ephemeral deception</ins>.
+In the positively gainful case, the deceiver reveals the "truth", something different to a statement made on the same query, to the one that was previously deceived but now "enlightened" by the "truth", and there are gains to a lengthy right from the zero, these gains being distributed in a satisfactory way to the ex-deceiver and the previously deceived.